 \subsubsection{LibAlf}

 ~\cite{bollig2010libalf} is a well-known extensive library for automaton learning algorithms, both active and for learning from a data set.
-It includes many standard but also specialized algorithms for instance for learning visibly one-counter automata, and also non-deterministic automata.
+It includes many standard and specialized algorithms, for instance, for learning visibly one-counter automata and non-deterministic automata.
 Like FlexFringe, it is easily extensible but does not include algorithms for learning guards or probabilistic automata.